codi0/fstage/README.md

 # fstage

-A javascript library for developing modern web apps
+A lean javascript library for developing modern web apps

+Documentation to follow...